simplex-chat/simplex-chat/docs/guide/app-settings.md

 ### Database passphrase & export

-This page allows to change the database passphrase, export and import the database and configure the message retention period.
+This page allows you to change the database passphrase, export and import the database and configure the message retention period.

 Read more in [Managing Your Data](./managing-data.md) page.